sassoftware/sasoptpy/doc/guide/components.rst

 Working with a set of constraints
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A set of constraints can be added using single or multiple indices.
+You can add a set of constraints by using single or multiple indices.
 Valid index sets include list, dict, and :class:`pandas.Index` objects.
 See :ref:`input-data` for more information about allowed index types.